 - Adaptors, HDMI cables, and extension cords will come in handy.
 Plan in advance!

-- Check the Government’s website for official updates regarding quarantine hotels in Hong Kong; the booking status of each hotel is also available here.
+- Check the Government’s website for official updates regarding inbound travel and designated quarantine hotels in Hong Kong; the booking status of each hotel is also available here.

 - We know it’s difficult to book ahead due to unpredictable changes in flight schedules (ugh), but we’d still advise you to book ahead, because these hotels are popular!
 Just take note of your hotel’s policies regarding refunds and cancellations.